fataha801/sacrament/ward-business-wording.md

 We have received the membership records for the following members who have moved into our ward.
 As we read your name, please stand and remain standing until all names have been read.

-+ New Members Full Name
++ `Valentine Tinoifili-Utuga`

 All those who can join with the bishopric in welcoming these new members may manifest it by the uplifted hand.

 ### Releases - Calling(s)
 The following individual(s) is released from their following calling, and we propose that `he/she/they` be given a vote of thanks for their service.

-+ Members Full Name as Name of Calling
++ Members Full Name as Name of Calling - `Celestial Moeai as RS Activities Coordinator`
 + Members Full Name as Name of Calling
 + Members Full Name as Name of Calling